whythelettuce/garden-of-harmony/CONTRIBUTING.md

 If the namespace in the source fork doesn't start with `_` and there is no content in Harmony that was ported from this fork before, use your best judgment in picking the namespace folder name that will unmistakably indicate the fork the code is taken from.

 If you are not sure which namespace to use, ask for help in the `#harmony-contributors` channel on our Discord.

+If you make any changes to the code ported, please mark it the same way you would when making changes to an upstream file.
+This makes it easier to port any further changes by the fork.

 # Mapping